Installing Arch Linux: the Lazy Way

 You’ll be greeted by a beautiful root@archiso~# prompt.
 No GUI?
 Good – we’re doing this properly.

-Step 3: Let archinstall Do the Heavy Lifting
+3: Let archinstall Do the Heavy Lifting

 1. Internet Check (Because Offline Arch is Sad Arch)